vreguibar/EguibarIT.AutoLabSetup/README.md

 - Set registry keys for automatic logon
 - Create Scheduled Task so any user who logon will have CMD and SConfig among the default shell.
 - Create Scheduled Task that will execute the next script.
-- Copy all requiered files to the session.
+- Copy all required files to the session.
 - Check if more than 1 disk is configured (in our case DC's have 6 disks, so it will initialize, format and configure accordingly).

 Reboot the VM.